FatConan/jerzewska/pages/case-studies/eco-friendly-branding.md

 ## Research:

 I spent a lot of time researching big travel companies, trying to understand the process and how it works.
-I mostly focused on the eco aspect of the company., researched best materials for print and how to incorporated nature in the logo.
+I mostly focused on the eco aspect of the company, researched best materials for print and how to incorporated nature in the logo.

 ## The Idea: